-The APA Graduate Program runs for two years.
-Over the two-year program you will complete four rotations across different areas, allowing you to work on a range of projects across our business.
-On each rotation you will complete day-to-day tasks that expose you to challenges and learning opportunities:
+The APA Graduate Program runs for two years but you will be a permanent employee from the start.
+Over the two-year program you will complete rotations across different areas, allowing you to work on a range of projects across our business.
+On each rotation you will complete day-to-day tasks that expose you to challenges and learning opportunities.

 Throughout the rotations you will have three people supporting you:

 - Line manager.

 Your line manager and buddy will change with each rotation, however, your mentor stays the same throughout the program.

 Tasks and units